A SHOT-BY-SHOT ANALYSIS

 At film's end, again, the station wagon has the same license as at Beardsley and the gas station.
 But the fog light, observed in shots of the car done in England, is only on the car that we see James Mason exit.
 The bridge shot, that leads up to James Mason exiting the car at the Schillers', and which was filmed in New York, has the 17459 license.
 This is a number that is used both in shots made in America and England, so it's not a matter of, "Oh, that number is because it was in England and a different number was used in America".
 That's not the case.
 The Beardsley, gas station, and Schiller house scenes are all in England, but the below is a Rensselaer, New York shot and it uses the same license number.

 With the blow-out, we have dark numbers on a white background.
-A different number as well but I'm more interested in the dark and light inversion.
+The numer is different as well but, as stated above, I'm more interested in the dark and light inversion.